dashboardqa/custom-addon-template/readme.md

 After adding the data source information, you can ping your application via test connection button.
 This way you can check that your application is accessible or not.
 If your project has authentication, you need to fill in the API Token field.
-QA Dashboard will access your APIs with this api token.
+Oobeya will access your APIs with this api token.
 The token will be send in 'Authorization' header as BASE64-encoded.

 <p align="center"><img src="images/datasource-add.png" width="30%" height="30%"></p>

 To use the 'test connection' feature, you must implement an endpoint according to the information below.
-The QA Dashboard  will access your application through this endpoint and wait for you to return **'UP'** as below.
+Oobeya will access your application through this endpoint and wait for you to return **'UP'** as below.

 * GET '{YOUR_SERVER_URL}/api/ping'
 ```json